What is NAP Consistency?

 NAP Consistency vs. Local Citations

-Local citations are mentions of a business’s Name, Address.
-And Phone number on other websites.
-While NAP Consistency ensures those mentions are accurate and uniform.
+Local citations are mentions of a business’s NAP details on Other websites, while NAP Consistency ensures those mentions are accurate and uniform.

 Expert Note